ArshiaAA9/SunnyEngine/README.md

 # SunnyEngine

-SunnyEngine is a simple personal 2D physics engine project, written in c++.
+SunnyEngine is a simple personal hobby 2D physics engine project written in c++.

-Currently only supports rigid and fully elastic bodies.
+Currently only supports rigid bodies.

-Only tested on arch linux so far so other operating systems might require additional setup.
+Only tested on arch linux, other operating systems might require additional setup.

 ## Requirements
 Requires SDl3, sdl3-ttf, gcc and cmake to be installed.